anandu06dev/ng4StarterKit/README.md

 @TODO [text]
 @TODO [image]

+**» View Model**<br/>

+@TODO [text]
+@TODO [image]

 ## Services

-Singleton services are elementary artifacts in typical Angular applications.
-Most of the functionality that does not belong in a component would normally be added to services!
+Singleton services are elementary artifacts in Angular applications.
+Most of the functionality that does not belong in a component would normally be written in services!
-Nevertheless, we will taxonomize our code base in the direction of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
-We will introduce the Repository pattern in flavor of pure Data Access Services or State Management Services that almost every Angular developer abides by.
+Nevertheless, we will taxonomize our code base in favor of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
+We will introduce the Repository pattern instead of pure Data Access Services or State Management Services.
+We might easily get confused about the objectives and restrictions between services in Domain-Driven Design and Angular.
+Following certain guidelines may help to successfully facilitate scope and lifetime of Angular services:

-If we want to coordinate scope and lifetime of services successfully we must adhere to a few guidelines:

 **» Services shared through the module providers array**<br/>